 In order to ease the use of the right audio card, we could have a specific persistence preset, for users not to have to either redo it manually each time they boot, or do too geeky things.

-#4 Updated by mercedes508 about 5 years ago
+#4 Updated by mercedes508 over 5 years ago

 the "Alternative method":

 in the "Set the default sound card" section of the ArchWiki's page

 about ALSA.
 This has worked reliably, especially combined with

 Dotfiles to mae ~/.asoundrc persistent, through the 2 or 3 user

 Note that things may differ once we're on Wheezy.
 IIRC, on Wheezy,